 - No tricks, no treats: That bowl of candy is for trick-or-treaters, not for your curious dog or cat.
 Chocolate in all forms—especially dark or baking chocolate—can be very dangerous for dogs and cats.
 Candies containing the artificial sweetener ,xylitol, can also cause problems.
 Make sure you properly dispose of any wrappers; just the scent of the candy might have your pet interested in them.

-- Collars and ID’s Always make sure your dog or cat has proper identification.
+5. Collars and ID’s Always make sure your dog or cat has proper identification.
 If for any reason your pet escapes and becomes lost, a collar and tags and/or a microchip can be a lifesaver, increasing the chances that he or she will be returned to you.
-Consider buying Tags and Leashes that glow in the dark like Walkabout glow leash – Collars ($5.99-$12.99), Leashes ($16.99)
+Consider buying Tags and Leashes that glow in the dark like GLOW in the Dark Leashes and Collars.

 - Glow in the dark rubber technology with webbed backing